 An Education (2009) remains one of Dwyer's most high profile projects to date.
-The tale of a 60s teenager (Carey Mulligan) who meets an older man, the low budget feature was nominated for best picture BAFTAs and Academy Awards.
+The tale of a 1960s teenager (Carey Mulligan) who meets an older man, the low budget feature was nominated for Best Picture BAFTAs and Academy Awards.
 American critic Kenneth Turan was one of many to praise Carey Mulligan’s performance.
 He called the film "invariably funny and inexpressibly moving in the way it looks at a young girl's journey from innocence to experience, An Education does so many things so well, it's difficult to know where to begin when cataloging its virtues."

-Dwyer developed An Education with producing partner Amanda Poser, wife of bestselling novelist Nick Hornby.
-Hornby wrote the script, based on journalist Lynn Barber's memoir.
+Dwyer developed An Education with producing partner Amanda Poser.
+Poser's husband, novelist Nick Hornby, wrote the script, based on journalist Lynn Barber's memoir.
 All three "were instantly drawn to it."

 Dwyer’s producing CV ranges widely: successful, star-studded retired musos tale Quartet, which marked the directorial debut of Dustin Hoffman; Their Finest, which goes behind the scenes on a WWll British propaganda film; Daniel Auteuil’s English-language debut The Lost Son; Robert Redford and Jane Fonda Netflix reunion Our Souls at Night; an adaptation of Nick Hornby bestseller A Long Way Down; Australian comedy Welcome to Woop Woop; and acclaimed 'friends forever' tale Me Without You.
 In 2005 old friend Stephen Woolley chose Dwyer to produce his directorial debut Stoned, based on the final days of Rolling Stones founder Brian Jones.